mistio/mist-form/README.md

 # \<mist-form>

-Create a form from a json schema.
+A web component to create a form from a json schema using web components Create a form from a json schema.
 *Explain how you can add new fields*
 *Explain how to add styling*